 Tricks to Fill a Large Planter

-This post shares a variety of items, tips and tricks to fill a large planter or pot, other than dirt!
+This post shares a variety of materials, tips, and tricks to fill a large planter or pot, other than dirt!
+Because most of these fillers are items you most likely have lying about, these suggestions are also the cheapest way to fill planters!

 If you know me, you know I love a planter filled to the brim with seasonal colors.
 I have a variety of planters in just about every size on the stairs to and from our home and right outside our screen porch.
 I collect container garden ‘recipes’ just as I do food recipes.
 Pop over here to see all my Container Garden Recipes in one place.